cul/ac-academiccommons/README.md

 ## Improvements
 ### Making Application Faster
   1. We are only using one image from Font Awesome, instead we could be using a static image.
+  2. FancyBox2 (jquery plugin) may no longer be needed, but is still referenced in view helper code.